CLEP Fact Sheet

 Three (3) to six (6) credits are awarded to students who earn a score of 50 or higher on a CLEP Subject Examination.
 Currently enrolled MU students must obtain written departmental approval prior to taking a Subject Examination.

 When are the CLEP exams administered at MU?

-CLEP exams are offered on a weekly basis during the academic year.
-Check with the MU Test Center for the schedule, which is subject to change.
+CLEP exams are offered on the first Wednesday of every month during the Fall 2014 semester.
+Check with the MU Test Center for the schedule and availability, which is subject to change.

 What does the exam cost?

 Effective January, 2014, the fee for each exam is $80 which is paid via the 'MyAccount' link on the CLEP website.
 This fee must be paid prior to your exam date.
 Please bring your payment confirmation with you to the test center on the day of your exam.
 The MU Test Center charges an additional registration fee of $20, due when the Registration-Admission form is submitted online.